bitscheme/cf-image-proxy/readme.md

 The project uses [Biome](https://biomejs.dev) for linting and formatting.
 Available commands:

+- `npm run dev` - Start a local dev server with Wrangler (Miniflare)
 - `npm test` - Run tests with Vitest
 - `npm run lint` - Check for linting issues
+- `npm run preview` - Preview the worker in the Cloudflare edge runtime
+- `npm run deploy` - Builds and deploy the worker to Cloudflare
+- `npm run build` - Perform a dry-run build of the worker
 - `npm run format` - Format all files
+- `npm run lint` - Check for linting issues
 - `npm run typecheck` - Run TypeScript type checking

 ## Usage